laxmankrishnamurti/Teaching-Computer-From-Scratch/Phase-05 (Development)/HTML/Lecture-06/notes.md

+# Inner working of a Web-Browser and Boilerplate Code

 ## What is Rendering ?

 It is a process where application is trying to show the output of the code.